 - No resort fees on award stays

-- Digital check-in & digital key through the Hilton app
+- Digital check-in and digital key through the Hilton app

 - Free standard Wi-Fi

-- Transfer and pool points with friends and family for free
+- Ability to transfer and pool points with friends and family for free

-Our Take: This is the base tier that you get just for opening a new account.
-There is absolutely no reason that you should be staying at a Hilton hotel without enjoying these perks because, again, it costs nothing to sign-up.
+This is the base tier that you get just for opening a new account.
+There is absolutely no reason that you should be staying at a Hilton hotel without enjoying these perks because, again, it costs nothing to sign up.
 Plus, if you are earning points anyway (which of course you want to), then you want to set up this account.

 Overall, there isn’t anything too exciting about this tier.
 The most notable benefits are free Wi-Fi and late checkout.
-It is actually surprising to me that Hilton offers late checkout for all members as a base tier perk.
+It is actually surprising that Hilton offers late checkout for all members as a base-tier perk.
 Many other hotels reserve this benefit for a higher level of elite status.

-You will start by earning 10 base Hilton points per dollar you spend during your stay on room charges (including expenses charged to your room) except at Tru and Home2Suites, where you’ll earn 5 Hilton points per dollar.
+You will earn 10 base Hilton points per dollar you spend during your stay on room charges (including expenses charged to your room) except at Tru and Home2Suites, where you’ll earn 5 Hilton points per dollar.
 Since Hilton points tend to be worth about 0.5 cents each, this is about 5 cents per dollar in value during your stay.

-How to get it: Complete any one of the following during a calendar year:
+Complete any of the following during a calendar year:

 - Stay 10 nights